-We estimate that allergies affect the lives of up to 21 million people in the million people in the UK and allergic disease has been described as a ‘modern epidemic’ by the World Health Organisation.
+We estimate that allergies affect the lives of up to 41 million people in the UK and allergic disease has been described as a ‘modern epidemic’ by the World Health Organisation.
 Between 5 and 8 per cent of children in the UK live with a food allergy.

 What causes allergy is yet to be determined but research continues into what lies behind the increase in this disease across the modern world.
 Allergies are most common in children, but they can occur at any age, and they can run in families – if you have an allergy it is likely that one of your parents had allergy too.